acotty/CB_GDBMI_PLUGIN/Readme.md

 4. Should be easier easier to add new features compared to the old code.
 5. The GDB/MI interface is support.

-**The debugger is not production quality at this point in time.** It can be tested, but please wait until the new logging is ready and then give it a go as the logging will be more extensive and will help allot more if you hit a bug.
+**The debugger is not production quality at this point in time.**
+**It can be tested NOW, so give it a go in order to help with finding missing functionality and/or bugs.**

 #OUTSTANDING ITEMS

 ## High Priority
-1. Update logged data to be more readable/understanding
+1. Test the items in the check list.

 ## Medium Priority
-2. Add control to vary the amount/type of logging
+1. Add control to vary the amount/type of logging
-3. Create plugin
+2. Create plugin
-4. Publish plign to github
+3. Publish plign to github

 ## Low Priority
 1. Create Linux project file